scotttarlow/Psuedo-Wikipedia-API/README.md

 The method for searching is Latent Semantic Analysis.
 This functionality can be seen in lib/encoding_module.
 Using Latent Semantic Analysis(LSA), all the pages are encoded and uploaded to the data base.
-There is a Jupyter Notebook, Page_vectors_to_db which downloads all the wikipedia pages in project 6's database, encodes them into vectors, and then uploads them to the data base.
+There is a Jupyter Notebook, Page_vectors_to_db which downloads all the wikipedia pages in the remote database, encodes them into vectors, and then uploads them to the data base.

 The search term is encoded to a vector using the same LSA transformer that was used to encode the pages.